RimRaider639/RimRaider639/README.md

 <div>
  <h2 align="center"> 💁‍♀️ About Me </h2>
  <p>
-  I am a Skilled MERN stack web developer, who is passionate about programming application logic and has an intuition for both system and UI design.
+  I am a skilled MERN stack web developer, who is passionate about programming application logic and has an intuition for both system and UI design.
 I embrace challenges and divergent ideas.
 I pride myself in writing elegant, well organized code and constantly optimize them.
-I have 2000+ hours of coding experience, and have built various small scale projects.
+I have 1500+ hours of coding experience, and have built various small scale projects.
  </p>

  <p>